It's Okay To be The Dumbest Person In The Room

 I felt like an impostor.

-Ticket Pass In Forward Pilipinas
+Ticket Pass in Forward Pilipinas

-My Ticket During The Forward Pilipinas Forum
+My Ticket during the Forward Pilipinas Forum

 After securing my seat, I felt overwhelmed by the people in attendance.
 I saw celebrities and other people of influence.